How to Finish Your Mix

 #4 Use Reference Tracks

-Loads of producers have hassle deciding what parts work finest for a specific part of the music.
+Loads of producers have the hassle of deciding what parts work finest for a specific part of the music.
 As an example, questions like, “are these chords better for the verse or better for the refrain?”
 As you study and enhance, decision-making will become easier.
 However when doubtful, look to the artists you admire.
 Use their music as a roadmap to guide you towards bettering your music.
 For instance, use parts of the songs you enjoy as beginning factors in your productions.

-As an example, you possibly can work out how different artists are utilizing chords of their music.
+As an example, you possibly can work out how different artists are utilizing the chords of their music.
 Begin by listening to a track you want and utilizing a keyboard to work out the basic notes of the chords they’re playing.
-Then construct your chords up from there.
+Then construct your chords from there.
 You can too make sketches of how their drum patterns change from part to part.
 Or, listen to the way in which the FX and drum fills are serving to transition from one part to the next.